 To be considered for the Control Award, Teams must submit a Control Award Submission Form.
 On this form, Teams identify and summarize the key control elements that make their Robot unique.
 Included is a description of key observable actions for judges to look for as well as the sensor and algorithm use that make it all possible.
 Judges will use this form for both evaluating control designs and when observing Robots on the Competition field.
-Teams should identify the control aspects of their Robot that they are most proud of and may not exceed 2 pages.
+Teams should identify the control aspects of their Robot that they are most proud of.
+The Control Award Submission form may not exceed 2 pages.